 This is the third a three-part series in celebration of National Roundabouts Week, which runs from Sept.
 19-23.
 Check out the other articles in the series as they’re published here.

-The Indianapolis suburb of Carmel has become internationally famous for its commitment to a hotly-debated traffic safety intervention known as the “roundabout.”
-It wasn’t always that way, though — until Mayor Jim Brainerd came along.
+The Indianapolis suburb of Carmel has become internationally famous for its commitment to a hotly-debated traffic safety intervention known as the "roundabout."
+It wasn't always that way, though — until Mayor Jim Brainard came along.

-Since first taking office in 1996, Brainerd has made retrofitting the city’s road network the centerpiece of his platform, ripping out hundreds of traffic lights and replacing them with roughly 140 innovative circular traffic treatments that have helped slash rates of car crash deaths and serious injuries to some of the lowest levels in the nation.
-But he says that super-slow cars and countless saved lives aren’t the only benefits of Carmel’s approach — and that roundabouts aren’t the only reason the city of 100,000 has been nationally recognized.
+Since first taking office in 1996, Brainard has made retrofitting the city's road network the centerpiece of his platform, ripping out hundreds of traffic lights and replacing them with roughly 140 innovative circular traffic treatments that have helped slash rates of car crash deaths and serious injuries to some of the lowest levels in the nation.
+But he says that super-slow cars and countless saved lives aren't the only benefits of Carmel's approach — and that roundabouts aren't the only reason the city of 100,000 has been nationally recognized.